 Sandbox

-mistral.rs runs model-generated Python code in a persistent kernel.
-To keep that code from doing damage, the spawned Python process is hardened with an OS-level sandbox.
+mistral.rs can run model-generated Python code and shell commands in persistent subprocesses.
+To keep those subprocesses from doing damage, the spawned process is hardened with an OS-level sandbox.

 This is only supported on macOS and Linux environments.

 The sandbox is not the same as permissioning. --agent-permission ask or deny decides whether model-requested agent actions are allowed to start.
 The sandbox controls what the subprocess can access after it starts.
-See agent permissions for the cross-API approval model.
+See permissions and approvals for the cross-API approval model.

 Threat model

-Section titled “Threat model”This is primarily to avoid cases where a confused or jailbroken model generating Python could:
+Section titled “Threat model”The sandbox targets model misbehavior: a confused or jailbroken model generating Python or shell commands that could:

 - delete or read arbitrary files (